The Argentinian Wine Scene

 Malbec

-A small, thick skinned grape, with inky black juice, it needs heat, and time to mature and ripen.
-Under ripe, it produces high tannin, aggressive, meaty, chewy wines, and in France, there is a tendency to rustic, gamey styles.
-However in the hot, dry sunshine of Argentina, it matures perfectly and yields, big, bold, fleshy, yet very juicy, spicy and intensely ripe wines.
+Malbec is a small, thick skinned grape, with inky black juice that produces high tannin, deep coloured, full-bodied wines with ripe black fruits.
+In the hot, dry sunshine of Argentina, it matures perfectly and yields, big, bold, fleshy, yet very juicy, spicy and intensely ripe wines.
 It is usually aged in oak to intensify its powerful, yet approachable character.
+Malbec price ranges from cheap into the hundreds, showcasing quite how good their winemaking has got.

 Bonarda

-However it is also grown as a key component to the internationally known, favourite blend, Shiraz/Cabernet, adding the richness, spice, and ripe plum and mocha edge to Cabernet’s more overt fruitiness.
+It is also used as a key component to a classic Cab/Shiraz blend, adding the richness, spice, and ripe plum and mocha edge to Cabernet’s more overt fruitiness.
+You'll also find it blended with Malbec, Bonarda and Merlot.

 Cabernet Sauvignon